 That way, you are finding pieces of information that are most relevant to your search.
 Here, I found some useful documents that did not show up as automatic hints.

 Ancestry, as well as other sites, also have the option of taking a DNA test to determine your countries of origin.
 This test can be pricey so it’s best to wait for a special deal on this too.
 Certain holidays and weekends will trigger a sale so if you’re registered on the site, you’ll eventually get notified of a deal on the DNA kits.

 Once you sign up to take the test, Ancestry sends you a kit in the mail where you submit a sample of saliva and return it to their lab where they test your DNA for different nationalities.
 A few weeks later, you are sent an email with the results.
 My brother bought and paid for the test, and when the results came back, it gave the percentage of each of the nationalities that showed up in his sample.

 I was under the impression that my numbers would match his exactly since we had the same parents.
 Later, I read that everyone’s test results are different since we inherit different genes from our parents.
-So, had I taken the test, my percentages would not have matched my brother's.
-Still, we linked his DNA results to my account and were able to find other relatives who matched, including a close relative who did not show up in my research and who had a lot of information and pictures on my father's father's side that was integral to learning about that side of the family.
+So, I took the test and found that my percentages did vary from his, despite having the same parents.